mlflow/mlflow/docs/source/system-metrics/index.rst

     with mlflow.start_run() as run:
         time.sleep(15)

-Navigate to `http://127.0.0.1:5000 <https://docs.databricks.com/en/machine-learning/index.html>`_ in your browser, and open your run, you should see system metrics under the metrics section, similar as shown by the screenshot below:
+Navigate to ``http://127.0.0.1:5000`` in your browser and open your run.
+You should see system metrics under the metrics section, similar as shown by the screenshot below:

 .. figure:: ../_static/images/system-metrics/system-metrics-view.png
     :width: 800px